librato/python-librato/README.md

 Do you want to contribute?
 Do you need a new feature?
 Please open a [ticket](https://github.com/librato/python-librato/issues).

+## Contributors

+The original version of `python-librato` was conceived/authored/released by Chris Moyer (AKA [@kopertop](https://github.com/kopertop)).
+He's graciously handed over maintainership of the project to us and we're super-appreciative of his efforts.

 ## Copyright

 Copyright (c) 2011-2013 [Librato Inc.](http://librato.com) See LICENSE for details.